 The reason behind this high consideration is because legumes like beans, lentils, or peas are generally absorbed slowly which means they give gradual increases in the blood sugar supporting its control.

 This hypothesis is backed up by a research study done on 3349 participants who added legumes to their diet resulting in diabetes type 2 prevention and management.30 For a healthy diet, it’s recommended to use legumes 2 to 3 times a week.
-Here are a few ideas for your perusal.

 13. Dark Chocolate Is An Alternative For Sweet Cravings